blockades/mmt_resources/research/secp_writeup.md

 ### Whisper

 Whisper is a communication protocol with a focus on ephemeral messaging.
-SSB however is designed to be a permanent log, although ephemeral messages can be sent over SSB using the module [SSB-ephemeral-keys](https://github.com/ssbc/ssb-ephemeral-keys).
+SSB, however, is designed to be a permanent, immutable log, although ephemeral messages can be sent over SSB using the module [SSB-ephemeral-keys](https://github.com/ssbc/ssb-ephemeral-keys).

 Whisper messages include the recipient as metadata, meaning an external observer can see who is talking to who.
 SSB-private obfuscates recipients, meaning an observer can see who is publishing encrypted messages, but not who they are being sent to.
 This is only practical to do because of SSB's gossip protocol.
 There is no ubiquitous view of the network, rather each peer can only access messages from a specified number of 'hops' away from their own node on the social graph.
 This means each peer has a small enough sub-set of the network that attempting to decrypt all messages because practical.
 This might seem like a lot of effort to go to just to obfuscate some metadata, but metadata leaking has been one of the biggest criticisms of traditional encrypted messaging approaches like PGP over email.